 The dress code may be modified by management at selected clinical sites to meet departmental needs with the approval of the program director.
-Inappropriate attire can result in an alert form and/or demerit.
-Students may be sent home to change if the clinical instructor/faculty determines it to be necessary.
+Inappropriate attire can result in a clinical reduction.
+Students may be sent home to change if the clinical instructor determines it to be necessary.